Charlie73/azure-django-role/README.md

 to get the applications running in the cloud.

 See [azure-sdk-tools](https://github.com/WindowsAzure/azure-sdk-tools)
-for more detail of Windows Azure PowerShell.
+for more details of Windows Azure PowerShell.
 And you can also use the traditional Windows Azure SDK commands (`csrun` and `cspack`) instead.

 License